Google will start deleting ‘inactive’ accounts in December. Here’s what you need to know

 Per Google’s online policy, other exceptions include Google accounts that manage active minor accounts, accounts containing a gift card balance as well as those that have been used to purchase Google products, apps or subscriptions that are ongoing.

-As of May’s announcement, Google also said there were no plans to delete accounts with YouTube videos.
-The Associated Press reached out to Google Monday to confirm that’s still the case.
+There are also no plans to delete accounts with YouTube videos at this time, a Google spokesperson confirmed to The Associated Press Monday.

 CAN I SAVE DATA FROM MY GOOGLE ACCOUNT?